Aardwolf-Social/aardwolf/INSTALL.md

 # Installation instructions

-Theoretically, aardwolf should run anywhere that Rust and PostgreSQL run, though at the moment it has only been tested on linux and OSX.
+Theoretically, Aardwolf should run anywhere that Rust and PostgreSQL run, though at the moment it has only been tested on linux and OSX.

 ## Installing Requirements

 ### Installing PostgreSQL
-In order to run the aardwolf backend, you will need to have access to a [PostgreSQL](https://www.postgresql.org/) database.
-There are a few options for doing this, but for this guide we're going to assume you are running the database on your development machine.
+In order to run the Aardwolf backend, you will need to have access to a [PostgreSQL](https://www.postgresql.org/) database.
+There are a few options for doing this, but for this guide we’re going to assume you are running the database on your development machine.

 If you're on an Ubuntu-like machine, you should be able to install